baidakovil/iNat-statistics/README.md

 #### Explanation

-* For each of modes script will prepare **three tables**:
+* For each of modes script will prepare **four tables**:
     - 20 km
     - 200 km
     - 2000 km,
     - 0 km,

-    i.e. six tables in total.
-This lenghts is the radiuses of the circle with center as some given geographical point.
-This point can be, for example, your home or your city main square. **0 km is whole world**, i.e. no radius at all (_yes, this number should be infinity or at least diameter of Earth, but zero is simpler to type!_).
+    i.e. eight tables in total.
+This numbers is the radiuses of the circle with center at some inputed geographical point.
+This point can be, for example, your home or your city main square. **0 km is whole world**, i.e. no radius at all (_yes, this number should be infinity or at least diameter of Earth, but zero is simpler to type!_)

 * Each of tables will include _only_ the species **that present in given csv file**.
 So what app do?
 It look, which of these species are rarest or most popular in this circles.

     If your csv contains 1000 observations and **500** taxons, app will make this count of API requests:
     <p align="center">500 taxons x 4 radiuses x 2 dates = <b>4000</b> requests</p>

-    Each request will give information about how much observations of given taxon exist in given area at given date.
+    Each request will give information about how much observations of given taxon exist in given area at given date

-* It includes 2 dates, because app can display **how much new observations** we have in the circles, i.e. dynamics of observation.
-If you're not interesten in dinamics, just specify first date as first observation date
+* It includes 2 dates, because app can display **how much new observations** we have in the circles, i.e. dynamics of observations.
+If you're not interested in dinamics, just specify first date as first observation date

 * Table will consist both research grade and non-research observations.
 Filter it by yourself before import if needed.